insight-platform/Savant/samples/traffic_meter/README.md

 - `DETECTOR=yolov8m` for yolov8m
 - `DETECTOR=yolov8s` for yolov8s

+YOLOv8 implementation is based on the [DeepStream-Yolo](https://github.com/marcoslucianops/DeepStream-Yolo/) repo.
+If YOLO versions other than `yolov8m` / `yolov8s` are required, export the ONNX following the instructions [here](https://github.com/marcoslucianops/DeepStream-Yolo/blob/master/docs/YOLOv8.md).

 ## Performance Measurement

 Download the video file to your local folder.
 For example, create a data folder and download the video into it (all commands must be executed from the root directory of the project Savant)